Last Updated on April 13, 2023

 Gochujang: What is it?

-In Korean cuisine, Gochujang is a fermented chili paste that contains red chili peppers, glutinous rice, fermented soy beans, and salt.
+In Korean cuisine, Gochujang is a fermented chili paste that contains red chili peppers, glutinous rice powder, fermented soy beans, and salt.
 A paste is formed by mixing the powdered ingredients with water.
 Before it can be used, the paste must ferment for several months.

 Korean Gochujang sauce has a strong, pungent flavor that is both spicy and sweet.
-It is a condiment or ingredient in Korean dishes such as bibimbap (rice with vegetables), Gochujang noodles, and bulgogi.
+It is a condiment or ingredient in Korean foods such as bibimbap, noodles, and bulgogi.

 What does this Korean Chili Paste taste like?
 Well…I’d say it’s a bit spicy, a bit funky, salty, and deeply savoury.
 Traditionally, gochujang gets its sweetness from fermentation, which converts the starches in rice into sugar over several years.